-Cynthia is also an award-winning poet and winner of the 2012 National Poetry Series for her collection The Cloud That Contained the Lightning, published by University of Georgia Press.
+Cynthia is also an award-winning poet and winner of the National Poetry Series for her collection ‘The Cloud That Contained the Lightning,’ selected by Nikky Finney and published by University of Georgia Press (2013).
 Using the character of J. Robert Oppenheimer, known as the “father of the atomic bomb,” as a jumping-off point, the collection explores the enduring legacy of nuclear weapons.
 Of these poems, Pulitzer Prize-winning author Richard Rhodes writes, “No biographer in 600 pages has come closer to understanding him [Oppenheimer]–and the bomb–than does Cynthia Lowen in these subtle, resonant poems.”
-Cynthia is the recipient of the Hedgebrook Women Authoring Change Fellowship sponsored by William Morris Entertainment, the Discovery Prize, residencies to the MacDowell Colony, Yaddo, The Fine Arts Work Center in Provincetown, among other honors.
+On behalf of her poetry, Cynthia was awarded the distinguished Discovery Prize accompanied by a reading at New York’s 92nd Street Y.

 Cynthia’s work has received support from major cultural institutions and organizations the BeCause Foundation, Cinereach, the Dobkin Family Foundation, the Fledgling Fund, Fork Films, the Einhorn Family Charitable Trust, the Harnisch Foundation, the International Documentary Association Enterprise Fund, New York State Council on the Arts, Sundance Documentary Film Fund, the Waitt Institute for Violence Prevention and the Wallace Global Fund, among others.
 Cynthia has also held residencies at MacDowell, the Banff Center, Yaddo, Hedgebook, the Berlinale Talent Campus, the Fine Arts Work Center in Provincetown among others, and she received the Hedgebrook Women Authoring Change Fellowship from William Morris Entertainment.